 Every film festival has their own specific rules concerning screening eligibility.
 Here are some important points we consider at SXSW Film.

 Additionally, a film is ineligible if it has had any sort of public theatrical screening in Austin, TX, including any other festival in Austin.
-Cast and crew screenings or private invite-only screenings do not count as public exhibition, therefore will not count against the films eligibility.
+Cast and crew screenings or private invite-only screenings do not count as public exhibition, therefore will not count against the film’s eligibility.

-Short films can be available online without affecting their eligibility.
+- Can be available online without affecting their eligibility.
 But a short film is ineligible if it has played in a theatrical setting here in Austin, TX.
 Again, cast and crew screenings do not count against your film’s eligibility.

 What if your film has screened at another festival outside of Austin?
 It is still eligible for consideration at SXSW!
 While we do consider premiere status (read more about our premiere policies for features and shorts in our FAQ) it is not the only factor in our selection process.

 And if you want to submit a film from outside of the United States?
 Please do!
 We play films from all over the world, without exception!

 To find out more about film eligibility, check out our Film Submission FAQ.

 Photo by Jeff Dean